-- In an outage, call 800-445-4840 or text (see page 1). - Keep a five-day supply of drinking water in plastic bottles (one gallon per day, per person). - Store a manual can opener with enough non-perishable food for five days.
-Canned meats and peanut butter are recommended don't forget pets. - Use paper plates, plastic utensils and pre-moistened towelettes to conserve water. - Have a camp stove or grill for outdoor cooking. - Keep extra batteries, matches, propane, charcoal and firewood. - Store a portable, battery-powered radio and alarm clock. - Keep hand-held devices fully charged with one non-portable phone that will work even if power is interrupted. - Plan where to meet and how to communicate with family if separated. - Keep your automobile's fuel tank full. - Coordinate with neighbors to care for the elderly and disabled living alone. - Maintain a supply of prescription and over the counter drugs, vitamins and special dietary foods. - Keep a store of personal hygiene supplies including plastic trash bags. - Place first-aid kits in your home and car. - Make sure you have cold-weather clothing, blankets and sleeping bags. - Use flashlights or other battery-operated lighting instead of candles. - · Keep fire extinguishers fully charged. - If you have a well for water, fill your bathtub with water for bathroom use before the storm. - · Check to see current weather conditions. - Use your smart phone to visit hwe.coop/safety
+- In an outage, call 800-445-4840. - Keep a five-day supply of drinking water in plastic bottles (one gallon per day, per person). - Store a manual can opener with enough non-perishable food for five days.
+Canned meats and peanut butter are recommended don't forget pets. - Use paper plates, plastic utensils and pre-moistened towelettes to conserve water. - Have a camp stove or grill for outdoor cooking. - Keep extra batteries, matches, propane, charcoal and firewood. - Store a portable, battery-powered radio and alarm clock. - Keep hand-held devices fully charged with one non-portable phone that will work even if power is interrupted. - Plan where to meet and how to communicate with family if separated. - Keep your automobile's fuel tank full. - Coordinate with neighbors to care for the elderly and disabled living alone. - Maintain a supply of prescription and over-the-counter drugs, vitamins and special dietary foods. - Keep a store of personal hygiene supplies including plastic trash bags. - Place first-aid kits in your home and car. - Make sure you have cold-weather clothing, blankets and sleeping bags. - Use flashlights or other battery-operated lighting instead of candles. - Keep fire extinguishers fully charged. - If you have a well for water, fill your bathtub with water for bathroom use before the storm. - · Check to see current weather conditions.